Qazeer/artefacts.help/pages/windows/jumplists.md

   - Whether the **target file was stored locally or on a remote network share** through the specification of a `LocalPath` or `NetworkPath`.

+  - For `AutomaticDestinations` `JumpLists` (only), each entry is also associated with two additional timestamps: the created and last modified timestamps of the entry in the `DestList` stream.
+The last modified timestamp is updated whenever the entry is interacted with (file opened, `RDP` session established, etc.).
+The created timestamp does not however appear to be reliable.

   - Occasionally **information on the volume that stored the target file**: drive type (fixed vs removable storage media), serial number, and label /